llaske/sugarizer/docs/tutorial_step8.md

 As we've already seen in [step 2](tutorial_step2.md#customize-content), the `define` function is a way to define a new module and express its dependencies.
 Here we're going to define a new module that depends on the JavaScript library `sugar-web/graphics/palette`.
 This `palette` library is precisely the base class for all Palette objects.

-So, our new module create a new `PawnPalette` object and initialize it by calling the Palette constructor with `palette.Palette.call`.
+So, our new module creates a new `PawnPalette` object and initialize it by calling the Palette constructor with `palette.Palette.call`.

 You don't need to understand in detail how it works but the important part here is that the Palette content should be set by a call of the `palette.setContent` function.

 Here, the content is just a HTML div element with a simple string `'<strong>Hello palette!</strong>'` inside.
 In most complex palettes, the content could come from a HTML file or could be a generated set of items.

-### Integrate the palette in toolbar
+### Integrate the palette in the toolbar

 Let's now integrate our new palette in the toolbar.

-It could be done by adding a new button in the toolbar like we've done in [step 3](tutorial_step3.md#Create-a-new-toolbar-button).
+It could be done by adding a new button in the toolbar as we've done in [step 3](tutorial_step3.md#Create-a-new-toolbar-button).
 But here we're going to redefine the behavior for the current **Add** button instead.

 To do that, let's update our `js/activity.js` file.

-As usual, to integrate new features, we will first update the dependancies list of libraries at the first line of the file.
+As usual, to integrate new features, we will first update the dependencies list of libraries at the first line of the file.

 	define(["sugar-web/activity/activity", ... ,"sugar-web/graphics/journalchooser","pawnpalette"], function (activity, ... ,presencepalette, datastore, journalchooser, pawnpalette) {

 This time you need to add the `pawnpalette` library created before.
-Add the string `"pawnpalette"` at the end of dependancies array and declare a new `pawnpalette` variable at the end of the function declaration.
+Add the string `"pawnpalette"` at the end of dependencies array and declare a new `pawnpalette` variable at the end of the function declaration.

 Let's now create the palette and associate it to the icon.
 Add the following code just before the `addEventListener('click',...)` call for the add button: